Pocket Squares For Men

-A Pocket Square also called a hankie or, historically is a form of a kerchief or bandanna, typically a hemmed square of thin fabric which can be carried in the pocket or handbag, and which is intended for personal hygiene purposes such as wiping one's hands or face, or blowing one's nose.
+A Pocket Square also called a hankie or, historically is a form of a kerchief or bandanna, typically a hemmed square of thin fabric is carried in the pocket of the suits or handbag, and which is intended for personal hygiene purposes such as wiping one's hands or face, or blowing one's nose.
 A handkerchief is also used as a purely decorative accessory in a suit pocket, it is then called a pocket square.
 It is also an important accessory in many folk dances in many regions like the Balkans and the Middle East; an example of which is a folk dance using handkerchiefs is Kalamatianos.

 All About Pocket Squares